 Special Damages

-Monetary losses stemming from the avoidable harm you have experienced could be reimbursed under special damages.
-We have included some possible examples of costs you could claim compensation for here:
+Financial losses stemming from the avoidable harm caused could be compensated under special damages.
+A possible examples of such costs have been given below:

 You will need to submit supporting evidence showing your financial losses.
 It is therefore important to keep hold of relevant financial documents (payslips, invoices, receipts, travel tickets etc) as proof you incurred monetary losses due to the avoidable harm you experienced.